Zoar, Ohio: Flooding threat

-The Zoar Village Government and the Zoar Community Association are working to preserve the Village where it stands and have created the Save Historic Zoar Association.
+The Zoar Village Government and the Zoar Community Association are working to preserve the village where it stands and have created the Save Historic Zoar Association.

 Initial Corps estimates, as of mid-2012, put the cost of repairing the levee at about $130 million, slightly less than $1 million per resident.
 In June 2012 the National Trust for Historic Preservation placed Zoar on its annual list of "America's eleven most endangered historic places."

 In November 2013 the Corps, following further review, reclassified the levee's safety rating from 1 (lowest) to Dam Safety Action Classification 3, meaning the possibility of failure is moderate to high.
-An expedited full evaluation is to occur within a year.
-In so doing, the Corps also dropped the option of breaching the levee from the list of solutions being considered, and study options for repairing the existing levee, thereby significantly reducing the likelihood that the village will have to be destroyed or relocated.
+An expedited full evaluation was to occur within a year.
+In so doing, the Corps also dropped the option of breaching the levee from the list of solutions being considered, and studied options for repairing the existing levee, thereby significantly reducing the likelihood that the village would have to be destroyed or relocated.

+In 2023, the Army Corps of Engineers completed a $14 million project to repair the levee and save Zoar Village.

 Financing and economics

-After fleeing from Germany, due to the financing of their emigration and the settling in Ohio, the settlers needed help.
-The Quakers in both Great Britain and Philadelphia were able to aid in their goals.
-The Quakers had much in common with them, like their similar ideas of pacifism and their practice of the Christian religion.
+After arriving from Germany, the Separatists needed help due to the cost of their emigration and settling in Ohio.
+Quakers in both Great Britain and Pennsylvania aided them.
+The Quakers had much in common with them: they had similar ideas of pacifism and practice of the Christian religion.
 In 1817, the settlers bought roughly 5,500 acres of land from Godfrey Haga.
 The Quakers loaned them money to support part of the purchase.
-Joseph Bimeler vowed to pay $15,000, the remaining balance of the purchase, off within 15 years.
+Joseph Bimeler vowed to pay off the remaining balance of $15,000 within 15 years.
 The following years of the society was not met with economic prosperity.
-In the early years of the village, community leaders required celibacy among their residents.
-The additional cost of bearing many children in a communal society was too large.
-In the 1830s, the Ohio and Erie Canal was being constructed.
+In the early years of the village, community leaders required celibacy among their residents, as the additional cost of bearing many children in a communal society was too large.
+In the 1830s, the Ohio and Erie Canal was constructed.
 To accumulate money from the state, Zoarites constructed part of the Canal on their own, and received $21,000 from the state.
-During this period, blacksmithing and tin shops were flourishing in the village, as well as flour and wool mills.
+During this period, blacksmithing and tin shops flourished in the village, as well as flour and wool mills.
 In 1853, after Joseph Bimeler's passing, the village was worth around $5 million.
 Preceding Joseph Bimeler's death, the village peaked.
 After 1853, the village began its decline.
-At its dissolution in 1898, there were 222 members of the community with an estimated worth of $3.5 million.
+At its dissolution in 1898, there were 222 members of the community, with an estimated collective worth of $3.5 million.